isaacfreeman/refinerycms/readme.md

 * __[Getting Started](http://refinerycms.com/guides/getting-started)__

-If you want to use Rails 4.1.x with Refinery now, install using this template:

-    rails new app_name -m http://refinerycms.com/t/edge

 ## What's it good at?

 __Refinery is great for sites where the client needs to be able to update their website themselves__ without being bombarded with anything too complicated.